Revolut Switzerland FAQ

 10. Can I use Revolut for cash withdrawals?

 Yes.
 You can withdraw money from your Revolut account at ATMs.
-Revolut charges a cash withdrawal fee equal to two percent of the amount you withdraw.
-But the fees are waived for a certain amount of cash withdrawals every month:
+Revolut charges a cash withdrawal fee equal to two percent of the amount you withdraw, with a minimum fee of one franc per withdrawal.
+But Revolut Bank UAB waives cash withdrawal fees for Swiss customers, up to the following monthly limits:

 11. Can I use Revolut for mobile payments?